A lower bound on the saturation number and a strengthening for triangle-free graphs: Introduction

 \end{defn}

-We pause here to note that, if $H$ has an isolated edge, then the bounds~\eqref{eq:CP} and~\eqref{eq:trianglefreeCP} are trivial.
-In this case, however, any graph consisting of a clique of order $|H| - i - 1$ and at least $i + 1$ isolated vertices, where $i$ is the number of isolated vertices in $H$, is $H$-saturated.
-While this construction is not always optimal, it does imply that $\sat(n,H) = O(1)$.
+Note that~\eqref{eq:trianglefreeCP} can be rewritten as $\sat(n,H) \geq k_0 n / 2 - c$.
+We also note that, if $H$ has an isolated edge, then the bounds~\eqref{eq:CP} and~\eqref{eq:trianglefreeCP} are both trivial.
+This, however, is the only such case, for $\sat(n,H) = O(1)$ if $H$ contains an isolated edge, and otherwise $\sat(n,H) = \Theta(n)$~{\cite{kaszonyi1986saturated}}.
 The bounds we provide here concern saturation numbers which grow linearly with $n$.
-Thus, we assume that $H$ has no isolated edges, in addition to the assumption that $H$ has at least one edge.
+Thus, we assume throughout that $H$ has no isolated edges, in addition to the obvious assumption that $H$ has at least one edge.

-If an edge $xy$ is added to an $H$-saturated graph $G$, then this edge is contained in every copy of $H$ in $G + xy$.
+If an edge $xy$ is added to an $H$-saturated graph $G$, then this edge is contained in a copy of $H$ in $G + xy$.
 Suppose $xy$ is the image of the edge $uv$ in $H$ in one such copy.
 Naturally, the vertices $x$ and $y$ in $G$ must resemble $u$ and $v$ in a number of ways.
 For instance, one of $x$ or $y$ is the image of the higher-degree endpoint of $uv$, so $\max{\{ d_{G + xy}(x), d_{G + xy}(y) \}} \geq \max{ \{ d_H(u), d_H(v) \}} \geq \wtzero(uv) + 1$.
 Further, not only must we have $\max{\{ d_G(x), d_G(y) \}} \geq \wtzero(uv)$, but at least one of $x$ or $y$ must have a neighbor of degree at least $\wtone(uv)$.
 It follows that almost all vertices in $G$ have degree at least $k_0$ and a neighbor of degree at least $k_1$ (see Propositions~\ref{prop:lowdegreeclique} and~\ref{prop:neighborclique}).
 In Section~\ref{sec:general}, we use these observations, and similar ones involving $k_0'$ and $k_1'$, to obtain a first improvement on~\eqref{eq:trianglefreeCP} for a general graph $H$.

-Noting that~\eqref{eq:trianglefreeCP} can be rewritten as $\sat(n,H) \geq k_0 n / 2 - c$ and that, if $k_1' \leq k_0$, then there are no restrictions on the degrees of neighbors in an $H$-saturated graph, we focus on the case $k_1' > k_0$.
-We note also that $k_0 \leq k_0'$ and $k_1 \leq k_1'$, and either both inequalities are strict or both are tight.
-We summarize our general lower bound in the following theorem which combines Lemmas~\ref{lem:generalpart1} and~\ref{lem:generalpart2} in Section~\ref{sec:general}.
+Noting that there are no restrictions on the degrees of neighbors in an $H$-saturated graph when $k_1' \leq k_0$, we focus on the case $k_1' > k_0$.
+We also note that $k_0 \leq k_0'$ and $k_1 \leq k_1'$, and the former inequality is strict if and only if the latter is strict as well.
+We summarize our general lower bound in the following theorem, which combines Lemmas~\ref{lem:generalpart1} and~\ref{lem:generalpart2} in Section~\ref{sec:general}.